Minnesota Scholarships

 February

 Anderson Niskanen Scholarship Fund provides financial assistance for graduating seniors from Duluth public high schools who are in financial need for post-secondary education at the University of Minnesota Duluth or the University of Minnesota-Twin Cities.
 You must have a GPA of 2.5 or higher and demonstrate leadership to apply.
 Scholarships (of $2000/year), will be sent directly to the institution for each semester enrolled.
-The application is open from December 1-February 15th.
+The application is open from December 2025 and close February 16, 2026.
 Learn more here.

 Allen Butler Minority Law Enforcement Scholarship Fund provides $1,000 in financial assistance to youth of color in Duluth to begin or continue law enforcement training at a post-secondary institution.
 Individuals are eligible if they are people of color, including African Americans, Asians, Native Americans and Hispanics.
 They must also be graduates of the Duluth Public Schools or GED and Duluth city residents for at least three years.
 Applicants must be seriously considering applying to the Duluth Police Department and studying Criminal Justice/ Law Enforcement.
 The application is open from December 1- February 15th.
 Read more here.